Artillex-Studios/Documentation/Writerside/topics/AxMines.md

 # AxMines

-> This plugin has not released yet, some things are subject to change!
-{style="warning"}

 ## Features:
 - Fast, doesn't affect tps
   - Get chunk sections and modify them in parallel then sync back to main thread